Our Icelandic Sheepdog

 What a face!

 Rikki has passed several important health tests and is CHIC qualified.
-The results of all his health tests can be found here: OFA / Embark Rikki is available for breeding to approved ISD bitches.
-He produced eight beautiful puppies in his first litter!
+The results of his health testing can be found here: OFA / Embark.
+Rikki is available for breeding to approved Icelandic Sheepdog bitches.
 Please contact us for more information on Rikki.

 To view more photos of Rikki, please visit his photo album.